codatta/jekyll_blog/_posts/2025-12-14-ERC-8004 × Codatta: The Reconstruction Episode — I Became You When I Grew Up.markdown

 P.S.
 In `Identity Registry`, the global identifier is formed by combining `namespace`, `chainId`, `identityRegistry`, and `agentId`.

-If you need a refresher, see the earlier article:  https://medium.com/@hopeoftown/erc-8004-mcp-on-ethereum-b42003be3fa4
+If you need a refresher, see the earlier article:  [ERC-8004: MCP on Ethereum](https://medium.com/@hopeoftown/erc-8004-mcp-on-ethereum-b42003be3fa4 "ERC-8004: MCP on Ethereum")

 But this distinction isn’t what matters here.